acarolcolombo/website/stories/first-year.md

 ---
 title: Your first year
-banner: assets/banners/once-more-draw.jpg
+banner: assets/banners/baby.jpg
 date: 2021-10-26
 tags:
   - poetry
 ---

-Time isn’t the same for everyone...
+Time isn’t the same for everyone

 A year has passed by
 <br>